 Many stakeholders highlighted transportation as Bellevue's largest challenge.
-The City should provide leadership around transportation investments (at local and regional levels), including transit - multi-modal system that works together (roads, transit, biking and pedestrian corridors).
-To do that, Bellevue needs to leverage regional supports, as well as review available infrastructure funding mechanisms.
-By achieving needed improvements to the transportation infrastructure, the City will ensure smooth movement, with increased capacity, of people and goods, strengthening local economy.
+The City should provide leadership around transportation investments (at local and regional levels), including a multi-modal system that works together (roads, transit, rail, biking, and pedestrian corridors).
+To do this, Bellevue needs to leverage regional supports, as well as review available infrastructure funding mechanisms.
+By achieving needed improvements to the transportation infrastructure, the City will ensure smooth movement, with increased capacity, of people and goods, strengthening the local economy.

-A.1 Provide leadership around transportation investments at regional level
+A.1 Provide leadership around transportation investments at the regional level

-Work in collaboration with other jurisdictions to pursue critical improvements to regional transportation infrastructure, including regional highway, transit, pedestrian-bike and trail investments.
+Work in collaboration with other jurisdictions to pursue critical improvements to regional transportation infrastructure, including regional highway, transit, pedestrian, bike, and trail investments.